mashupbots/socko/README.md

 [Netty](http://netty.io/) networking and [Akka](http://akka.io/) processing.

 ## Background
-We designed MashupBots to be an HTML5 style app.
+We are currently working on a HTML5 style app called MashupBots.

-Our fat html5/css/javascript client is going to be served as static files from the web server.
-Server side HTML templating will be not required because it will all happen in the browser using javascript.

-Our fat client will communicate with our Akka based business logic and database via a HTTP REST API served off the same web server.
+We wanted a lightweight Scala web server that can serve static files and support a RESTful API to our business logic implemented in Akka.

+We do not need a web application framework: server side templating, caching, session management, etc.

-We could not find a lightweight, asynchronous web server that exactly meets our requirements so we decided to write one.
+We couldn't find a web server that exactly meets our requirements, so we decided to write one.

 We hope you find it as useful as we do.